huanyushi/huanyushi.github.io/README.md

 4. Make Further Reading display the latest posts (see this [PR](https://github.com/cotes2020/jekyll-theme-chirpy/pull/1699)).
 5. Add site statistics from 'buanzi'([不蒜子](https://busuanzi.ibruce.info/)) in the footer.
 6. Add background animation (refer to [@NichtsHsu](https://nihil.cc/)).
+7. Add 4 new colorboxes (see [here](https://huanyushi.github.io/posts/Chirpy-Blog-Customization/#7-增加背景动画)).
-7. Modified the style of the `<details>` element.
+8. Modified the style of the `<details>` element.
-8. Python implementation for LQIP (Low Quality Image Placeholders) (see this [discussion](https://github.com/cotes2020/jekyll-theme-chirpy/discussions/1685)).
+9. Python implementation for LQIP (Low Quality Image Placeholders) (see this [discussion](https://github.com/cotes2020/jekyll-theme-chirpy/discussions/1685)).
-9. Python implementation for Inverted image.
+10. Python implementation for Inverted image.

 ## Introduction
 Here, I share study notes and ideas related to my research journey.
 While updates may be irregular, feel free to drop by anytime to explore.
 Your visit is appreciated!